 Thank you for finding your way to my website.
 You’ll find here pages linking you to my book publications as well as a series of blog posts (2012-2015), on the post-earthquake situation in Haiti, as well as the crisis occasioned by ruling 168-13 of September 23, 2013 issued against Dominicans of Haitian descent by the Tribunal Court of the Dominican Republic.

 This year, two separate translations of my last novel, The Loneliness of Angels, will appear: a Danish translation in the Spring, with the Danish literary press, Rebel With A Cause (as of this writing, out in Spring 2019), and, forthcoming, a Spanish translation with the Colombian literary press, LaSirèn.
-The latter will be launched at the CSA meeting to be held in Colombia this summer.

 For an excerpt from Douze, please follow the following link below to Il Tolomeo, the comparative literature journal of the University of Venice, Ca’ Foscari, Venice, Italy: